 Donated meals will be carried over each semester to ensure access to meals for all students throughout the academic year.

 Don’t have a meal plan but would still like to help out?
-Anyone can contribute to help students experiencing food insecurity with a direct monetary donation by following these steps:
+Anyone can contribute to help students experiencing food insecurity with a direct monetary donation by using the link below.

 Request Meal Assistance

-If you are an Idaho State University student experiencing food insecurity, you can request assistance through the Bengal Meal Share program by filling out a short form from the Student Life Office.
-Staff will contact you to discuss support, eligibility and the process for obtaining meal assistance.
+If you are an Idaho State University student experiencing food insecurity, you can request assistance through the Bengal Meal Share program by filling out a short application online or in the Student Life Office.
+If you fill out the online application through the link below, you must be logged into your gmail account.
+Once your application is submitted, staff will contact you to discuss support, eligibility and the process for obtaining meal assistance.
 If you have an immediate need, please call 208-282-2794 or stop by the Office of Student Life.
 Otherwise requests will be responded to within 48 hours.

 For questions or to discuss the Bengal Meal Share Program, please contact Kris Clarkson in the Office of Student Life via email at email@example.com or phone 208-282-2794.
 Office of Student Life is located in the Office of the Vice President for Student Affairs in the Pond Student Union Rm 204.